RUBE40/hyperliquid-trading-bot-rust/README.md

-# Hyperliquid Trading Bot - Rust
+# Hyperliquid Trading (perp trading) Bot - Rust

-Hyperliquid trading Bot with Rust is an experimental trading system built with [`hyperliquid_rust_sdk`](https://github.com/0xTan1319/hyperliquid-rust-sdk).
+Hyperliquid trading(Perp trading) Bot with Rust is an experimental trading system built with [`hyperliquid_rust_sdk`](https://github.com/0xTan1319/hyperliquid-rust-sdk).
 It manages multiple markets on the Hyperliquid exchange and places trades based on signals from user-selected indicators.